-When you think about growth concerning your e-commerce store, it is important to understand the importance of experimenting instead of guessing.
+When you think about e-commerce growth hacks, you need to understand the importance of experimenting instead of guessing.

 ‘Growth hackers don’t guess, they make hypotheses based on data and then experiment to prove those hypotheses right or wrong.‘ – Sean Ellis

 Through this quote, we focus on the e-commerce growth hacks that we usually do with our clients’ stores.
 We brought 2 examples in the acquisition part, 2 for the conversion optimization and 2 retention hacks.